THE DAMS

 Land Acknowledgment

-The Eel River Dams are located on the ancestral lands of the Round Valley Indian Tribes and the Wiyot Tribe.
+The Eel River Dams impact the ancestral lands of the Round Valley Indian Tribes, the Wiyot Tribe, and several other tribes in the region.

 Voice of Eel River Dams